Harald-U/workshop-openshift-on-ibm-cloud/4-openshift.md

    $ cd ${ROOT_FOLDER}/deploying-to-openshift/deployment
    ```

 2. Make a copy of 'template.deployment.yaml', name it 'deployment.yaml' file and adjust the "pull" name for the "image" location parameter to the name of your project.
+You saw the "pull" name at the end of step 4 in part 1 of this workshop.
 In the IBM Cloud Shell you can use `nano` as a simple text editor:

     ```
     $ cp template.deployment.yaml deployment.yaml